 Welcome to the fifth installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

 For those just joining us, what we’re doing here is exactly what the title suggests.
-Up to this point, there have been 101 different numbers (0, 00, 1-99) used over the course of the 101 NFL seasons that have been played.
-So we’re simply naming the best player to wear each.
-Every Thursday from now until the start of the 2021 NFL season, which begins Thursday, September 9, we’ll release a new portion of the list.
-Easy enough, right?
+Up to this point, 101 different numbers (0, 00, 1-99) have been used over the course of NFL history, so we’re simply naming the best player to wear each.

 No. 40: Gale Sayers